Most great writers aren’t great successes, as the world counts success. Write anyway.

 * This column appeared in slightly different form in June 2015.
 I’m pleased to report these musicians have all grown considerably more successful since then.

-Mike Long is a speechwriter and author who teaches writing at Georgetown University.
 This is a condensed version of the keynote speech he delivered at Magdalen College at Oxford for a speechwriting seminar in March.